Zaed-94/Designing-of-a-hybrid-model-to-improve-the-classification-of-some-retinal-diseases/README.md

 ## (Publication)

    This project is part of the Master's thesis titled: "Designing a Hybrid Model to Improve the Classification of Certain Retinal Diseases"
-   The related published research papers are:
+   Thesis submitted to the Technical Administrative College, Baghdad, Middle Technical University, as part of the requirements for a Master's degree in Information Management Systems.The related published research papers are:

        •	Image Classification Using Deep Learning Techniques: A Comparative Study and Evaluation.